Create A Spousal Support Plan That Reflects Your Interests

-Sometimes referred to Partner Support or Alimony is money paid by one spouse to the other after a couple legally separates.
+Sometimes referred to as Partner Support or Alimony, spousal support is money paid by one spouse to the other after a couple legally separates.

-In order for spousal support to start one party must initiate a court action.
-Either, Divorce, Legal Separation, annulment, or Domestic Violence Restraining Order.
+In order for spousal support to start, one party must initiate a court action introducing either divorce, legal separation, annulment, or a Domestic Violence Restraining Order.

 The court generally uses a formula in calculating temporary spousal support.
 The factors the court will consider can vary in different counties.

 The formula may not be used by the court in determining permanent spousal support.
 The Court must consider the factors in California Family Code section 4320.

 Need To Modify An Existing Spousal Support Arrangement?

 In order to change the amount of spousal support you are paying or receiving, you will need to seek a modification from the court.
 You will need to show a “change in circumstances,” meaning something significant has changed since the spousal support order was made.
 You will continue to owe the amount currently ordered until the order is modified.
 It is important to seek a modification promptly so that you do not accrue arrears and subject yourself to a contempt action.

 A spousal support obligation can end by court order, death of a spouse, or if the payee remarries or registers a new domestic partnership.